Negative Gearing Calculator

 What is the 50% CGT discount?

-If you hold your investment property for more than 12 months, you only pay capital gains tax on 50% of the profit when you sell.
+If you hold an eligible investment property for more than 12 months, individuals generally pay capital gains tax on only half of the taxable gain when they sell.
+That can materially affect long-term after-tax returns, but it only matters if the property actually increases in value.

 Related Calculators